tislib/blog/posts/rest-api/best-practices/index.md

 ### Name collections with plural nouns

-We should name our collections as plural, mainly for consistency
+We should name our collections as plural

 /users      <- we can think this as we are getting list of users /users/1    <- we can think this as we are getting user number one from list of users(previous collection resource)